apylePAD/autonomousAJ_calendarificAPI/CONTRIBUTING.md

-# Contributing to AutonomousAJ's Spotify API Project
+# Contributing to AutonomousAJ's Calendarific API Project

 We love your input!
 We want to make contributing to this project as easy and transparent as possible, whether it's:
 - Reporting a bug